ClaireC-15/Revenue-Metrics-Analysis/README.md

 5. Use demographic data to create tailored marketing strategies that resonate with specific user segments.

 ## Skills used:
-•	SQL JOIN queries to extract data from two tables.
+•	SQL JOIN queries to extract data from two tables </br>
-•	Dashboard Development using Tableau
+•	Dashboard Development using Tableau </br>
-•	Calculated Fields
+•	Calculated Fields </br>
-•	Aggregate functions
+•	Aggregate functions </br>
-•	Logical calculations (IF, CASE) and date functions
+•	Logical calculations (IF, CASE) and date functions </br>
-•	Dual-Axis Charts, Combined Charts, And Custom Shapes
+•	Dual-Axis Charts, Combined Charts, And Custom Shapes </br>
 •	Aesthetic color choice with a diverging scheme to illustrate the intensity